-Michael Rich, MD, MPH, is Children’s Hospital Boston’s media expert and director of Children’s Center on Media and Child Health.
-Take a look at his blog archive or follow him on Twitter @CMCH_Boston
+Michael Rich, MD, MPH, is Boston Children’s Hospital’s media expert and director of Boston Children’s Center on Media and Child Health.
+Send him a media-related parenting question via firstname.lastname@example.org and follow him on Twitter @CMCH_Boston.

 Q: I was on Facebook the other day and noticed that my friend’s teens had Facebook profiles.
 I could see the entire profile of one (pictures, information, posts, etc.), while I only had limited access to the other (basically just her name and one picture).
 This made me wonder, what are the privacy options on Facebook?
 And what privacy settings do you suggest teens use?
 My teen has a Facebook profile, and I want to make sure her information is only visible to her real-life friends and that her privacy is protected.

 ~ Perplexed about privacy, Los Altos, CA